St. John Lutheran Church - Believe It! Live It! Share It!

 Can the faith of a child discern (that is recognize) that Jesus is in the bread and wine because He said so?
 Yes!

 First of all, pray.
-Pray for your child that he/she would grow in the knowledge of Christ our Lord, and be guided by the Holy Spirit in all truth and wisdom.
+Pray for your child that he / she would grow in the knowledge of Christ our Lord, and be guided by the Holy Spirit in all truth and wisdom according to the very Word of God.

-Attend worship service on a weekly bases as a family, go to sunday school and adult bible study as well.
-And once your child has memorized the things of the faith listed above, set up a time with the pastor for your child to go through a class on Holy Communion.
+Attend worship service weekly as a family, go to Sunday school and adult bible study as well.
+And once your child has memorized the things of the faith listed above, set up a time with the pastor for your child to go through a class on Holy Communion and First Communion.

 Is there an age limit?